jbehley/SuMa/README.md

 If you use our implementation in your academic work, please cite the corresponding paper:

-J. Behley, C. Stachnis. *Efficient Surfel-Based SLAM using 3D Laser Range Data in Urban Environments*, Proc. of Robotics: Science and Systems (RSS), 2018.
+J. Behley, C. Stachniss. *Efficient Surfel-Based SLAM using 3D Laser Range Data in Urban Environments*, Proc. of Robotics: Science and Systems (RSS), 2018.

 The BibTeX entry for the paper is: